-Foreign investment in Spain increased significantly from 2015 to 2017 (gross and net foreign investment increased from €25.3 billion to €36.1 billion and from €19.3 billion to €24.5 billion respectively).3 The main sectors towards which this investment was addressed are energy, real estate, financial services, telecommunications and wholesale trade.
+Foreign investment in Spain increased significantly from 2015 to 2018 (gross and net foreign investment increased from $\notin 25.3$ billion to $\notin 52.8$ billion and from $\notin 19.3$ billion to $\notin 43.7$ billion, respectively).3 The main sectors towards which this investment was addressed are energy, real estate, financial services, telecommunications and wholesale trade.
 After years of recession, foreign investment started to recover in 2014, just as the Spanish economy showed signs of improvement.
-However, there are still some concerns regarding the political spectrum (including the recent change of government and the Catalonian situation) and the effects of Brexit, which, together with other economic issues in Spain (essentially, the unemployment rate and high fiscal deficit), may influence foreign investors' perception of the country.
+However, there are still some concerns regarding the political spectrum (mainly arising from the national government's fragmentation) along with international geopolitical uncertainties relating to, among others, the Brexit outcome and US external-trade policies, which may influence foreign investors' perception of the country.